bryansullins/myvmwarekit/README.md

 ### Usage

-You will need to connect to the vCenter(s) yourself ort use the included
+You will need to connect to the vCenter(s) yourself or use the included `profile.ps1` file.

 Most Functions are built to use the ESXi host as its only parameter, but there are some exceptions.

 1. Help text is available for all current functions.
-It is recommended that you use the Help text method (as per each Function in the Module) for added modules to standardize usage.
+It is recommended that you use the help text method (as per each Function in the Module) for added modules to standardize usage.
 2. Additional recommendations for running against multiple hosts:

 ## Running Module functions on multiple Objects (Steps):